mrwiora/pki-tutorial/docs/simple/index.rst

     echo 01 > ca/root-ca/db/root-ca.crl.srl

 The database files must exist before the ``openssl ca`` command can be used.
-Their contents are described in :doc:`../cadb`.
+The file contents are described in :doc:`../cadb`.

 1.3 Create CA request
 -----------------------